 Once you know how much your renovation will cost, determine how much of the total amount you want to borrow and how much you’ll pay out of pocket.

 SoFi offers personal loans for home improvement with a fast approval process, so you can get started sooner than later.
-Because of SoFi’s low rates and flexible terms, it can be better choice than paying for your remodel with high-interest credit cards.
-And because this is an unsecured loan, you aren’t using your home as collateral, like you would be with a home equity line of credit.
+Because of SoFi’s low rates and flexible terms, it can be a better choice than paying for your remodel with high-interest credit cards.
+And because this is an unsecured loan, you aren’t using your home as collateral, like you would with a home equity line of credit.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.